Sharmell: World Wrestling Federation/Entertainment (2001–2002, 2005–2007)

-Sullivan managed and helped Booker T emerge victorious in the 2006 King of the Ring tournament, where Booker T, accompanied by Sullivan, defeated Bobby Lashley in the finals at Judgment Day 2006.
-Booker T then began referring to himself as King Booker and Sullivan as Queen Sharmell.
+Sharmell managed and helped Booker T emerge victorious in the 2006 King of the Ring tournament, where Booker T, accompanied by Sharmell, defeated Bobby Lashley in the finals at Judgment Day.
+Booker T then began referring to himself as King Booker and Sharmell as Queen Sharmell.
 As part of their new on-screen personas, the duo began speaking in faux British accents and behaving pompous.
-Sullivan also coined the phrase "all hail King Booker!" which she yelled before and after Booker's matches.
+Sullivan also coined the phrase "all hail King Booker!" which she yelled before and after King Booker's matches.
 The duo then began a villainous group named King Booker's Court, recruiting Sir Finlay and Sir William Regal.
-On the July 7, 2006, episode of Smackdown!
-Booker won a number 1 contender battle royal to face the WWE World Heavyweight Champion, Rey Mysterio at The Great American Bash, after the match both Sullivan and Booker attacked Mysterio backstage.
-At The Great American Bash, Sullivan accompanying Booker, defeated Mysterio to win the WWE World Heavyweight Championship, cementing the duo as the main event stars of the Smackdown! brand.
-At the SummerSlam pay-per-view, Booker retained his championship against Batista via disqualification after Sullivan interfered in the match, attacking Batista.
+On the July 7, 2006, episode of SmackDown!
+King Booker won a number 1 contender battle royal to face the World Champion Rey Mysterio at The Great American Bash, after the match both Queen Sharmell and King Booker attacked Mysterio backstage.
+At The Great American Bash, Queen Sharmell accompanied King Booker, who defeated Mysterio to win the World Championship, cementing the duo as the main event stars of the SmackDown! brand.
+At SummerSlam, King Booker retained his championship against Batista via disqualification after Queen Sharmell interfered in the match, attacking Batista.
 Batista alongside Bobby Lashley continued to feud with King Booker's Court in the following months.
-At the No Mercy pay-per-view, Booker retained the championship again in the main event, defeating Batista, Bobby Lashley and Finlay in a fatal four way match, the show ended with Sullivan and Booker celebrating with the championship.
-Sullivan and Booker were featured on the official advertisement poster for the pay-per-view.
-The following month at the Cyber Sunday pay-per-view event, Booker being accompanied by Sullivan, faced ECW Champion Big Show and WWE Champion John Cena, in the main event in a triple threat match, for Booker's WWE World Heavyweight Championship, as voted by the WWE fans.
-During the match, Cena hit Sullivan with an FU as she attempted to hit Cena with the championship belt, knocking Sullivan out, distracting the referee, while distracted Kevin Federline interfered hitting Cena with the championship belt, letting Booker pin Cena to retain the championship.
-The following month at Survivor Series, Booker lost the World Heavyweight Championship to Batista in the main event, had Booker been counted out or disqualified because of Sullivan's interference, he would lose the championship.
-During the match Batista went to hit Sullivan with a Batista-Bomb, before throwing her outside the ring.
-At the Armageddon pay-per-view the team of Batista and John Cena defeated Booker and Finlay, being accompanied by Sullivan in the main event, officially disbanding King Booker's Court.
-Sullivan accompanied Booker at the Royal Rumble, where he was eliminated by Kane.
-At WrestleMania 23, Sullivan accompanied Booker in the Money in the Bank ladder match, during the match Matt Hardy set Sullivan up in the Twist of Fate, threatening to hit Sullivan with the move, before Booker decided to save her instead of win the match.
-On the April 6, 2007, episode of Smackdown!
-Sullivan turned on Booker, claiming his failure to defeat Matt Hardy that night, claiming he did not care for her honor.
-Later that night, Booker tried to impress her by attacking the World Heavyweight Champion The Undertaker, which resulted in Booker being hit with a Tombstone Piledriver, on the announce table, spraining his neck putting him out of action.
+At No Mercy, King Booker retained the championship again in the main event, defeating Batista, Bobby Lashley and Finlay in a fatal four way match, the show ended with Queen Sharmell and King Booker celebrating with the championship.
+Queen Sharmell and King Booker were featured on the official advertisement poster for the pay-per-view.
+The following month at Cyber Sunday, King Booker being accompanied by Queen Sharmell, faced ECW World Champion Big Show and WWE Champion John Cena, in the main event in a triple threat match, for King Booker's World Heavyweight Championship, as voted by the WWE fans.
+During the match, Cena hit Queen Sharmell with an FU as she attempted to hit Cena with the championship belt, knocking Queen Sharmell out, distracting the referee, while distracted Kevin Federline interfered hitting Cena with the championship belt, letting King Booker pin Cena to retain the championship.
+Later that month at Survivor Series, King Booker lost the World Heavyweight Championship to Batista in the main event, had King Booker been counted out or disqualified because of Queen Sharmell's interference, he would lose the championship.
+During the match Batista went to hit Queen Sharmell with a Batista-Bomb, before throwing her outside the ring.
+At Armageddon the team of Batista and John Cena defeated King Booker and Finlay, being accompanied by Queen Sharmell in the main event, officially disbanding King Booker's Court.
+Queen Sarmell accompanied King Booker to the Royal Rumble match at the Royal Rumble, where he was eliminated by Kane.
+At WrestleMania 23, Queen Sharmell accompanied King Booker in the Money in the Bank ladder match, during the match Matt Hardy set Queen Sharmell up in the Twist of Fate, threatening to hit Queen Sharmell with the move, before King Booker decided to save her instead of win the match.
+On the April 6, 2007, episode of SmackDown!
+Queen Sharmell turned on King Booker, claiming his failure to defeat Matt Hardy that night, claiming he did not care for her honor.
+Later that night, King Booker tried to impress her by attacking the World Heavyweight Champion The Undertaker, which resulted in King Booker being hit with a Tombstone Piledriver, on the announce table, spraining his neck putting him out of action.